 Espresso machine tips

 - The larger the reservoir, the more cups you can make.
 If you’re looking to make multiple cups for yourself or for a group (maybe you’re nice enough to make the morning coffee for all your roommates!), you’ll want to look for a unit that has a large water reservoir.
-With a reservoir of 40-60 oz, you can brew up several cups of your preferred beverage without refilling the tank.
+With a 40-60 oz reservoir, you can brew up several cups of your preferred beverage without refilling the tank.

 - Beans or pods?
 Do you want a machine that uses pods/capsules or ground beans?
 There are pros and cons to both.
 Pods are quick to use and easy to clean up, though they create more waste.
 You can buy pre-ground beans or grind them yourself.
 This can give you a fresher taste, but it takes more effort and can make a mess.

 - Foaming accessories for espresso drinks.
 You might like a pure shot of espresso, but many drinkers like to add a little frothy milk to the equation.
-If you (or your roomies) love cappuccinos or lattes, choose a machine that’s versatile, letting you make all kinds of beverages.
+If you (or your roomies) love cappuccinos or lattes, choose a versatile machine, letting you make all kinds of beverages.
 Some of them even make regular coffee, if that’s your thing.